Marketing Channels for Small Businesses

 Include news relevant to your industry.
 It might be a product development, or a new technique.
 It might be something silly from a different country.

 You can include historical facts.
-Or obscure world record holders.
+Or even a few quirky world -record holders.

 Feel free to even mention things happening in the greater world - but be neutral, and try not to polarise your audience.